 - If levels are medium – People who are immunocompromised or at

-higher risk for severe COVID-19should wear a high-quality mask when indoors in public.
+higher risk for severe COVID-19should wear a high-quality mask or respirator.
 Others should consider doing the same, as well as self-testing for COVID-19, when around someone who’s immunocompromised or at higher risk for severe COVID-19.

-- If levels are high – Wear a high-quality mask.
+- If levels are high – Wear a high-quality mask or respirator.
 In addition, people who are immunocompromised or at higher risk for severe COVID-19 should consider avoiding nonessential indoor public activities where exposure is possible.